MarioRuiz/string_pattern/README.md

 If we want to validate a string with a pattern and we are expecting to get specific errors, you can supply the parameter expected_errors (alias: errors) or not_expected_errors (aliases: non_expected_errors, not_errors).

-In this case the validate method will return true or false.
+In this case, the validate method will return true or false.

 Examples: